 The three-pillar structure of the Swiss pension system has evolved over many decades.
 The Swiss social system has constantly been expanded by the Federal government and the people, because expectations of life after retirement have risen continually over time, and saving for old age has become an increasingly important concern for the general public.
 The three-pillar system has already been enshrined in the Federal constitution since 1972, and it was implemented definitively with the launch of the tax-privileged third pillar (3a and 3b) in 1985.

 Unfortunately, the answer is no. Effective protection against long-term loss of earnings is not possible with Pillar 1 (AHV), not can it be achieved with Pillar 2 (pension fund).
 For this purpose, you should build up suitable private pension provision, for example on the basis of Pillar 3a tied pension provision or Pillar 3b flexible pension provision.
-You can find more information on the third pillar, and on smart ways to save for your old age, here.

 Do you have any questions, or would you like a pension consultation?
 We are always there for you!